Side-by-side comparison of Microdata, JSON-LD, and RDFa structured data code examples Image credits: Google Gemini

 Spoiler: they should’ve started with JSON-LD.

-The short answer is that JSON-LD probably wins for most use cases in 2026, but the real answer depends on your stack, your existing codebase, and what you’re trying to achieve.
+But the real answer depends on your stack, your existing codebase, and what you’re trying to achieve.

 What Is Structured Data and Why Should You Care?